1. Why Chinese Electric SUVs Now Lead the Global Market

 8.7/10

-Xpeng’s flagship G9 brings the brand’s 800V ultra-fast charging architecture to the large family SUV segment — the same technology that makes the G6 extraordinary in the mid-size class.
-At 300 kW peak DC charging, the G9 can add 200 km of range in under six minutes at a compatible ultra-fast charger, making it the fastest-charging large electric SUV from any Chinese manufacturer.
-Beyond the charging headline, the G9 offers a spacious, well-appointed interior with a distinctive dual-chamber fragrance system, 14.96-inch infotainment display, the full XNGP semi-autonomous driving suite, and 520 km WLTP range from its 98 kWh battery.
-Available in RWD and AWD configurations.
+Xpeng’s flagship G9 brings the brand’s revolutionary 800V ultra-fast charging architecture to the large family SUV segment — achieving something no other manufacturer has yet accomplished at this price point.
+At peak performance, the G9 accepts 300 kW of charging power, enabling approximately 200 km of range addition in under 6 minutes at a compatible ultra-fast charger.
+For frequent motorway users and those making regular long-distance family trips across Europe, this capability fundamentally changes the relationship with range anxiety.
+Beyond the charging headline, the G9 offers genuine spaciousness (660L boot), a well-designed 14.96-inch infotainment display, the full XNGP semi-autonomous driving suite, 520 km WLTP range, and a distinctive dual-chamber fragrance system adding to cabin ambiance.
+Available in both RWD and AWD configurations.

 3.9s 0–100 km/h (AWD)